ur-whitelab/hoomd-tf/README.md

 ...
 mapped_position = htf.center_of_mass(graph.positions[:,:3], cg_mapping, system)
-#cg_mapping is the output from sparse_matrix(...) method and indicates how each molecule is mapped.
+#cg_mapping is the output from the sparse_matrix(...) method and indicates how each molecule is mapped.
 ...

 ```